airtoxin/Electron-React-Boilerplate/README.md

-# atomshell-react-boilerplate
+# Electron-React-Boilerplate
-Atom-Shell app with React.js
+Electron app with React.js

 # How to develop
 1. `npm i`